She Loves Biscotti

 Recipe inspiration

 A few decades ago, my husband was part owner of a small Italian restaurant.
-The chef, who originated from Rome, shared his version of this traditional Italian recipe, insisting that that Pecorino was the cheese of choice when making this Roman pasta dish.
+The chef, who originated from Rome, shared his version of this traditional Italian recipe, insisting that Pecorino was the cheese of choice when making this Roman pasta dish.

 It has since become one of my husband’s signature dishes.